Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 With millions of passengers passing through Aberdeen Airport every year, the airport has all the facilities you would expect to make the travel experience a seamless one.
 Catering to both business and leisure travellers, there is a range of services on offer for passengers.

-Eating and Drinking is also easy at Aberdeen Airport.
-On-site restaurants and bars cater to every taste, from a quick coffee through to a glass of champagne to get your trip off to the right start.
+Eating and Drinking are also easy at Aberdeen Airport.
+On-site restaurants and bars cater to every taste, from a quick coffee to a glass of champagne to get your trip off to the right start.

 Facilities on offer at Aberdeen Airport include:

 - Baggage weighing